Team-based development on the SharePoint Framework

 SharePoint Framework requires Node.js to be installed on the developer machine.
 Node.js is used as the runtime for design-time tools used to build and package the project.
 Node.js is installed globally on the developer machine and there are solutions available to support running multiple versions of Node.js side-by-side if necessary.

-See more information about installing Node.js and the supported versions.
+For more information, see installing Node.js and the supported versions.

 gulp is the equivalent of MSBuild in .NET project and is responsible for running tasks such as building or packaging a SharePoint Framework project. gulp is distributed as a Node.js package and is typically installed globally using npm.